marufnawaz/spotify_project_sql/README.md

 ![Spotify Logo](https://github.com/marufnawaz/spotify_project_sql/blob/main/spotify_logo.jpg)

+## Overview

+This project focuses on analyzing a Spotify dataset containing detailed information about tracks, albums, and artists using SQL.
+It encompasses the complete process of normalizing a previously denormalized dataset, executing SQL queries at different difficulty levels (ranging from simple to advanced), and enhancing query performance.
+The main objectives are to hone advanced SQL techniques while extracting meaningful insights from the dataset

 ### 1. Retrieve the names of all tracks that have more than 1 billion streams.
 ```sql
 SELECT * FROM spotify